RSPB Havergate Island

 By mid-winter, the numbers of wigeon, pintail and teal peak.
 Birds of prey such as short-eared owls and marsh harriers hunt over the island.
 Common seals can occasionally be seen in the river.

 Access to Havergate Island is by RSPB boat only.
-Boats depart Orford Quay at 10 am on the first Saturday of each month from August to April, and are restricted to 12 places so early booking is advised.
+Boats depart Orford Quay at 10 am on the first Saturday of each month from August to April, and are restricted to 12 places so early booking is essential.
 The boat trip takes 20 minutes, and you will have about 4.5 hours on the island.
 In addition, there are several event weekends per year when up to four trips take place each day.
 For details of these events, please see RSPB Minsmere